 USCIS handles most immigration benefit requests.
-Your application's processing time may vary depending on your application type and the amount of workload at the USCIS office that is responsible for the adjudication (decision to deny or grant) of your case.
-In 2020, the covid-19 pandemic has made USCIS’ standard case processing times longer.
+Your application's processing time varies depending on your application type and the workload at the USCIS office that is responsible for the adjudication (decision to deny or grant) of your case.
+The COVID-19 pandemic has made USCIS’ standard case processing times longer.

 Expedited case processing is when USCIS gives you a decision on your application sooner than its normal processing time.
 Expedited processing is especially helpful when you face emergency situations and sudden changes in your personal life and need to hear from USCIS on your case sooner rather than later.